rapmd73/Companion/README.md

 from a channel that is not explicitly defined in the "Channels" section.
 This ensures consistent behavior across channels if no specific persona is assigned.

-Forensic logging: Please note that if the "Forensic" key is in the config, value is ignored, this bog will log details on a forensic level.
-This provides significantly more detail about each message.

 Channel Assignments: The "Channels" section maps each channel name to its corresponding persona.
 This allows for tailored interactions based on the context of the conversation within each channel.
 For example, channels dedicated to specific topics or themes can have personas assigned to match those themes, enhancing